 When they reached the Lamao River, they could smell the corpses of those who had died two days earlier in the Japanese final push.
 In front of the members of the Provisional Tank Group were a group of Army Air Corps members.
 They broke from the ranks and drank from the river and filled their canteens with water.
 This would later be the reason so many POWs died at Camp O'Donnell.

 Limay.
 At Orani, the POWs were put into a

-bull pen which had been set up in a schoolyard.
+bull pen which had been set up in a

-In one corner was slit trench that was suppose
+schoolyard.
+In one corner was slit trench

 The men on this detail were selected because they were in good physical condition.
 These men drove trucks down to Bataan to bring back vehicles that had been abandoned and disabled by the retreating Filipino and American forces.
 Each truck had a driver and three men assigned to it.
 The men would tie three vehicles together and tow the damaged vehicles to San Fernando.
 Each man would sit in a disabled vehicle and steer it.
 From San Fernando, the men would drive the vehicles to Manila where the vehicles were sent to Manila to be loaded onto ships bound for Japan.